puccca/install-lisk-core-v3/README.md

-## This is a How to tutorial to install lisk-core v3.1.0 with npm on testnet network
+## How to install lisk-core v3.1.0 with npm on testnet network

 ## Install prerequisites
 ```shell